ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 And it explains why health tech has not caught up with the rest of the world.
 Using what’s already working provides a safety cushion.
 The risk of drastic change might not be worth the rewards for healthcare professionals.
 And this fear is not wrongly placed.
 When you’re walking such a tight rope, it’s hard to adopt game-changing innovation.

-And that brings us to the new operating principle to build health tech.
+That brings us to the new operating principle to build health tech.

 ## 3. Explore Fast & Fix Things (EFFT)

 ### Philosophy behind the mantra

 Let's take a health tech example to understand the philosophy.
 Suppose you have developed state-of-the-art speech-to-text AI and want to use it to automate radiology reporting for Chest X-rays (CXR).

-Let's call it *Reportify*.
-It is aimed at reducing the manual effort wasted in typing out CXR reports.
+Let's call this application *Reportify*.
+Its goal is to reduce the manual effort wasted in typing out CXR reports.
 Let's understand both parts of this principle through the lens of *Reportify*.

 ### Explore Fast